OUR COMMITMENT TO YOU

 The misuse of alcohol is unhealthy and inconsistent with fraternity ideals, but the fraternity and sorority community isn’t the only place on campus your student might be exposed to alcohol or other drugs.
 Our first suggestion isn’t always parent’s and families’ favorite: We find it helpful to have a frank conversation with your student about alcohol and other drugs before they begin their undergraduate education or transfer to a four-year institution.
 This helps remind them that you are there as a support system and still have expectations for their wellbeing—regardless of what that might look like for your family.
 All fraternities and sororities are expected to uphold federal, state, and city laws (in addition to university, fraternity/sorority, and IFC/CPC governing council policies) regarding consumption of alcohol.
 It is against the law for those under 21 to consume alcohol.
 Each organization has strict rules regarding alcohol at social events and the consumption of alcohol by underage members and guests.
 Today's fraternities and sororities strive to promote responsibility concerning alcohol consumption.

 Hazing is against the law in the State of Utah and is taken seriously by the University of Utah, Office of the Dean of Students, the Office of Fraternity & Sorority Life, and the governing councils.
 The University of Utah has a zero-tolerance policy regarding hazing.
 It would be dishonest to tell you that chapters had not been found responsible for hazing within the last several years at the University of Utah.
-We provide in-depth education around what hazing is, how to combat hazing from happening, and what the consequences are to chapter presidents, new member educators and new members of fraternities and sororities.
+We provide in-depth education around what hazing is, how to combat hazing from happening, and what the consequences are to organizations, chapter presidents, new member educators and new members of fraternities and sororities.
 Hazing most typically happens during the new member phase of joining a fraternity or sorority—typically the first eight weeks after receiving an invitation to membership.
 During this time your student, and other new members, will participate in weekly meetings to learn about the University and the fraternity/sorority's history, leadership retreats, community service projects, and activities designed to build friendships among new members (pledges/associates/candidates are also terms you might hear from your student) and the initiated members.
 We encourage you to talk with your student about what this new member process is like, how they are spending their time, and what exciting things about their fraternity/sorority they are learning.

 Often parents and families have a sense that something is happening that shouldn't be.
 Please feel free to call us and talk through something that concerns you.
 We would much rather chat with you about something that doesn’t end up being hazing than you not report something that is.
 Hazing may be reported to the Office of Fraternity & Sorority Life via phone at (801) 581-8061 during the business day or any time using the incident form below.
 Reports can also be made to the Office of the Dean of Students at (801) 581-7066 or the University of Utah Police Department at (801) 585-2677.